The free curtain and blind cord safety kit will help make looped curtain and blind cords safer in your home.

-How will the safety kit help?
+How the safety kit will help

 The safety kit contains a device that tensions looped cords to a window frame so they are no longer loose, reducing the likelihood of strangulation.

-What is in the safety kit?
+What is in the safety kit

 The safety kit contains five plastic devices with screws and instructions.
 To install the device: